awostenberg/bug-free-train/README.md

 ### white hat
     2 participants.
 M and A. first half hour at least getting zoom set... audible problems a hang..
-    wonder: why rest API not web sockets?
-REST is fundamentally client-server; this is a poor fit with DM, which is push.
+    wonder: why stipulate rest API not web sockets?
+            REST is fundamentally client-server, but this is a poor fit with DM, which is push.

     Something different:
         try open python nostr client to DM our phones through open source and web hooks